MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/manage-auto-investigation.md

 ## Automation levels, automated investigation results, and resulting actions

-The following table summarizes automation levels, possible results of automated investigations, and what to do in each case.
+Automation levels affect whether certain remediation actions are taken automatically or only upon approval.
+Sometimes your security operations team has additional steps to take, depending on the results of an automated investigation.
+The following table summarizes automation levels, results of automated investigations, and what to do in each case.

 |Device group setting | Automated investigation results | What to do |
 |:---|:---|:---|